pijee/vsftpd-docker/README.md

 - `/home/vsftpd` for files
 - `/var/log/vsftpd` for logs

+### Be Careful !
+The container has all rights on the files folder shared (*chrooted for security*).
+Users who have login/password can upload, create and delete all contents in it.
+Anonymous can't connect obviously.

+**Do not use this container to share readonly/public content !!**

 # Arguments
 In *passive mode*, vsftpd need sometimes an external IP to deal with.
 For that, use `PASV_ADDRESS` env.